Luzkan/smells/content/smells/fallacious-comment.md

 ## Fallacious Comment

-_Comments_ differ from most of the other available syntax in a programming languages - it is not executed.
-This might cause situations where after code rework, the comments around it were left intact and no longer true to whatever they described.
-This shouldn't even happen in the first place, as the valid comments from the _**"Why"** Comment_ family are not susceptible to this kind of situations.
-If the comment explained **"what"** was happening then it will be relevant as long as the code it explains is left intact.
-Of course, ["What" Comments](./what-comment.md) are a Code Smell themselves and so is [Duplicated Code](./duplicated-code.md).
+_Comments_ differ from most of the other syntaxes available in a programming languages; it is not executed.
+This might cause situations where, after code rework, the comments around it were left intact and no longer true to what they described.
+This should not even happen in the first place, as valid comments from the _**"Why"** Comment_ family are not susceptible to this kind of situation.
+If the comment explained **"what"** was happening, then it will be relevant as long as the code it explains is left intact.
+Of course, ["What" Comments](./what-comment.md) are a Code Smell themselves, and so is [Duplicated Code](./duplicated-code.md).

-In real life scenarios, this might generally happen within docstrings, which can usually be found in methods exposed for other users.
+In real-life scenarios, this might generally happen within docstrings, which can usually be found in methods exposed to other users.

 ### Causation

-Developer was in hurry and did not double check if everything is up to date after the changes.
+The developer was in hurry and did not double check that everything is up to date after the changes.
 He could also be reaffirmed by a passing unit test - there is no practical automated way to check for correctness of comments/docstrings.

 ### Problems